I own more cookbooks than I dare admit. And my list of foodie bookmarks is well into the 3 digits. I love recipes.

 Don’t burn the cookbooks just yet

-Next time you grab your cookbooks (or recipe websites) instead of blindly following recipes try to understand why things are done certain ways or why certain ingredients are used.
+Next time you grab your cookbooks (or recipe websites) instead of blindly following recipes try to understand why things are done in certain ways or why certain ingredients are used.

 10 tips for following recipes